-My younger brother, Aaron, joined me a few years ago in donating to the shelters.
+My younger brothers, Aaron & Anderson joined me a few years ago in donating to the shelters.
 We always feel very sad about what these children have to go through everyday.
 Their daily struggles on necessities such as food, shelter and sometimes their safety as well if they are in a domestic violence situation.

 In order to help these children and raise more awareness in society, See the Rainbow was founded in 2016.